bogdanbacila/AttributeGradingTest/README.md

-# Objective grading test for spatial impression attributes in a concert hall
+# Subjective grading test for spatial impression attributes in a concert hall

-TODO:
-- [x] Calibrate patch loudness to hand-rubbing file.
-(65 dBA)
-- [x] Add loudness calibration instructions.
-- [x] Add test-specific instructions.

 ## Prerequisites:

 1. Install the CH340 USB-Serial driver.
 Instructions for Mac and Windows are available here: https://sparks.gogo.co.nz/ch340.html
 2. Install Max/MSP: https://cycling74.com/downloads You don't need a subscription in order to run the test.
 After the 30 day trial you can still run any patch but without being able to save.

+# Windows users

+For the binauralisation functions to work, you will need to place some extra DLL files in your Max install folder.
+These are in the "Windows Dependencies" folder of the latest release.
+Depending on the bit-ness you use, these should be placed in either:

+ * "C:\Program Files (x86)\Cycling '74\Max" for 32-bit Max,
+ * "C:\Program Files\Cycling '74\Max" for 64-bit Max.

 ## Calibrating the playback level
 - Before you start the test, you need to calibrate the playback level of your audio interface using the calibration file handrubbing_calibrated.wav, which is included on the top level of the "ObjectiveGradingTest" folder.